apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 ## Notify developers of release

-- Notify users@airflow.apache.org (cc'ing dev@airflow.apache.org and announce@apache.org) that
+Notify users@airflow.apache.org (cc'ing dev@airflow.apache.org) that
-the artifacts have been published:
+the artifacts have been published.

 Subject: